Vision Health Programs

 Gayle announces the launch of the Association of Pediatric Vision in this brief video.
 Stay tuned for additional news about APV, free resources, and more information about becoming an accredited vision screener.

-This program is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $300,000 with 0% percentage financed with non-governmental sources.
+The APV program is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $300,000 with 0% percentage financed with non-governmental sources.
 The contents are those of the author(s)and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS, or the U.S. Government.
 For more information, please visit HRSA.gov.